DeepSpace: An Online Deep Learning Framework for Mobile Big Data to Understand Human Mobility Patterns

 This research is supported by NSFC No. 61401169.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Xi Ouyang} received his B.S degree at the School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, P.R.
 China.
 He is currently working toward the M.S. degree still at the School of Electronic Information and Communications, Huazhong University of Science and Technology.
-His current research interests include: machine learning , deep learning and its applications.
-He is a student member of the IEEE. \end{IEEEbiography}
+His current research interests include: machine learning , deep learning and its applications. \end{IEEEbiography}

-\begin{IEEEbiography}{Chaoyun Zhang} received his B.S degree at the School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, P.R.
+\begin{IEEEbiography}[{ }]{Chaoyun Zhang} received his B.S degree at the School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, P.R.
 China.
 He is currently working toward the Master degree at the School of Informatics, the University of Edinburgh, Edinburgh, UK.
-His current research interests include: deep learning, mobile big data and pattern recognition.
-He is a student member of the IEEE. \end{IEEEbiography}
+His current research interests include: deep learning, mobile big data and pattern recognition. \end{IEEEbiography}

-\begin{IEEEbiography}{Pan Zhou} is currently an associate professor with School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, P.R.
+\begin{IEEEbiography}[{ }]{Pan Zhou} is currently an associate professor with School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, P.R.
 China.
 He received his Ph.D. in the School of Electrical and Computer Engineering at the Georgia Institute of Technology (Georgia Tech) in 2011, Atlanta, USA.
 He received his B.S. degree in the Advanced Class of HUST, and a M.S. degree in the Department of Electronics and Information Engineering from HUST,Wuhan, China, in 2006 and 2008, respectively.
 He held honorary degree in his bachelor and merit research award of HUST in his master study.
 He was a senior technical member at Oracle Inc, America during 2011 to 2013, Boston, MA, USA, and worked on hadoop and distributed storage system for big data analytics at Oralce cloud Platform.
 His current research interest includes: communication and information networks, security and privacy, machine learning and big data. \end{IEEEbiography}

-\begin{IEEEbiography}{Hao Jiang} received the BS degree and the Ph.D. degree in communication networks from Wuhan University, Wuhan, China, in 1998 and 2004, respectively.
+\begin{IEEEbiography}[{ }]{Hao Jiang} received the BS degree and the Ph.D. degree in communication networks from Wuhan University, Wuhan, China, in 1998 and 2004, respectively.
 He is currently a Professor at the School of Electronic Information, Wuhan University.
 His research interests include wireless LANs, wireless ad hoc network, and vehicle ad hoc network. \end{IEEEbiography}